Search

 Estimated reading time: 4 minutes

 Life is much easier when you have help from those further up the trail.
 Their wisdom and insight will be invaluable in your journey together.
-God’s Word lays a priority for mentoring:
+But how do you find a mentor couple, and what qualities should you look for in a mentor couple?

 “And the things you have heard me say in the presence of many witnesses entrust to reliable people who will also be qualified to teach others” (2 Timothy 2:2).